Before talking about nicotine withdrawal, you must want to stop smoking. Wanting to stop will greatly enhance your chances of remaining tobacco free.

 Enjoy food and eat as much low-calorie food as you want during withdrawal.

 Never let a relapse deter you from continuing efforts to quit.
-Former smokers try an average of six times before they quit for good.
+Smokers who become former smokers try an average of six times before they quit for good.

 Don’t buy cigarettes!